robertmartin8/ReasonableDeviations/_posts/2022-04-18-molecular-notes-part-1.md

 ## Failure modes

 A recurring theme of this post is that you should modify Molecular Notes to work for you.
-But before wrapping up, I want to I want to outline some failure modes that you should take care to avoid!
+But before wrapping up, I want to outline some failure modes that you should take care to avoid!

 - Categorisation hell:
     - Don’t spend too much time trying to come up with a fancy categorisation scheme.